 Motorists and Motorcyclists don’t have identical driving experiences.
 It is for this very reason that NHTSA created their Get Up to Speed on Motorcycles campaign.
 This campaign is intended to help motorists better understand common behaviors exhibited by motorcyclists – while highlighting simple safety maneuvers.
 The fact is that nothing but a motorcyclists’ gear comes between him or her and the impact of a traffic accident.

 When it comes to motorcycle accidents, statistics confirm that the other motorist is often at fault:

 - In more than half of motorcycle accidents that involve other vehicles, the motorist – not the motorcyclist – is at fault.

-- Again, and this bears repeating, motorcyclists are 27 times more likely to die and 5 times more likely to be injured in traffic accidents than are occupants of other vehicles.
+- Again, and this bears repeating, motorcyclists are 27 times more likely to die and 5 times more likely to be injured in traffic accidents than are occupants of truck, van, or car accidents.

 - NHTSA research finds that those behind the wheel drive with some level of distraction more than half the time.